Are you planning a road trip to Venice? Learn how to get to Venice by car and how to find a safe parking in Venice Italy.

 Either you book a hotel on one of the Venice islands or the historic center and park the car in one of the huge parking garages at the entrance of the city.

 Or you stay on the mainland, in Mestre, at a hotel with parking included.

 There are a couple of high-story parking lots at the entrance of the main island, this is the Tronchetto parking area in Venezia.
 Parking spaces are priced somewhere between 20-32 € per day.

-The car parking spots are tight and getting there ain’t that easy.
+Options for car parking in venice Italy is tight and getting there ain’t that easy.
 You need to cross the same bridge, which the tram and buses use.
 So, it can get crowded and super stressful!

 There is a parking lot in Mestre (mainland) located near the bridge and next to a bus and tram stop.

 It’s a better option because it’s cheaper, only 10€ per day, and you don’t have to cross the bridge.

 Public Transport is great in Venice!
 It’s straightforward, well connected, not all too expensive, and most importantly safe, even at night.